kevgo/text-runner/README.md

 child_process = require('child_process')

 module.exports = function({formatter, searcher, nodes}) {

-// you can also iterate nodes directly here if you want
+  // step 1: provide a first rough description of what this action does,

-formatter.start('running console command')
+  // to provide helpful output if loading more specific data fails somehow formatter.start('running console command')

+  // step 2: determine which command to run using the searcher utility.
-  const commandToRun = searcher.nodeContent({type: 'fence'}, function(match) {
+  // You can also iterate nodes directly here if you want. const commandToRun = searcher.nodeContent({type: 'fence'}, function(match) {
     if (match.nodes.length === 0) return 'this active tag must contain a code block with the command to run' if (match.nodes.length > 1) return 'please provide only one code block' if (!match.content) return 'you provided a code block but it has no content' })

-  formatter.refine('running console command: ' + commandToRun)
+  // step 3: provide TextRunner a specific description of what this action does formatter.refine('running console command: ' + commandToRun)

+  // step 4: perform the action
   formatter.output(child_process.execSync(commandToRun, {encoding: 'utf8'}))

+  // step 5: signal success
   formatter.success()
 }
 ```